OpenEvalProject/evals/manuscripts/elife-77610/v2/manuscript.md

 Finally, myostatin and TGF-β1 have been indicated to stimulate muscle-specific E3 ubiquitin ligases muscle RING-finger protein-1 (Trim63) and atrogin-1 (Fbxo32).
 Trim63 expression levels in TA muscles of Acvr1b:Tgfbr1 CKO mice were significantly lower compared to those of Acvr1b CKO or control animals.
 Fbxo32 expression did not differ between groups (Figure 3C).
 Together, these results indicate that simultaneous knockout of Acvr1b and Tgfbr1 in skeletal myofibre reduces protein breakdown via suppression of Trim63 expression.

-## Myofibre-specific receptor knockout affected the inflammatory response upon acute injury
+### Myofibre-specific receptor knockout affected the inflammatory response upon acute injury

 After characterisation of uninjured TA muscles, effects of receptor knockout on early TA muscle regeneration were examined 2 and 4 days after CTX acute injury.
 Two days post injury, the injury site was characterised by increased interstitial space, indicating degradation of the endomysium, and the presence of damaged myofibres, as can be observed as unspecific green secondary antibody staining (Bencze et al., 2019).
 Furthermore, mononuclear cells (i.e. inflammatory cells, fibroblasts or SCs) had infiltrated the interstitial space within the injury site.
 Together, these observations indicate that at 2 days post injury, the inflammatory response is high and damaged myofibres have not started to regenerate yet.
 Four days post injury, the injury site was occupied by small, regenerating, eMyHC+ myofibres with centrally located nuclei.
 Mononuclear cells were located in the interstitial space, but the inflammatory response appeared to be reduced compared to that observed at 2 days post injury (Figure 4A).
 No significant differences in injury size between groups were observed (Figure 4C).

 ![Figure 4.](https://cdn.elifesciences.org/articles/77610/elife-77610-fig4-v2.jpg)

-**Figure 4.:** Acvr1b:Tgfbr1 CKO mice.(A) Representative images of H&E and eMyHC staining of TA sections at 2 and 4 days after CTX injection.
+**Figure 4.:** (A) Representative images of H&E and eMyHC staining of TA sections at 2 and 4 days after CTX injection.
 Scale bars = 250 μm.
 (B) Scheme shows CTX injection in TA and sample collection.
 (C) Percentage of injury area was not significantly different between groups.
 (D) Relative gene expressions in TA in the absence (day 0) or presence of CTX injection after 2 and 4 days.
 Results are presented as mean + SEM.
 N = 5–8 mice, *: p < 0.05.
 Significant differences between individual groups are indicated by lines with a *.
-Single * indicates significant difference compared to all other groups at the same time point.Figure 4—source data 1.
+Single * indicates significant difference compared to all other groups at the same time point.

 Since various cell types in muscle tissue remained sensitive to TGF-β signalling in the current model, effects of CTX injury on relative mRNA expression levels of Tgfbr1, Acvr1b, Tgfb1, and Mstn were examined.
 Two and 4 days post injury, relative Tgfbr1 expression was increased in TA muscle of Tgfbr1 CKO and Acvr1b:Tgfbr1 CKO animals compared to day 0, which suggests that Tgfbr1 mRNA was highly expressed in mononuclear cells (i.e. fibroblasts, inflammatory cells and SCs) that have infiltrated the injury site.
 For all groups, relative Tgfb1 expression peaked at day 2 post injury.
 At day 4 post injury in Acvr1b:Tgfbr1 CKO animals, Tgfb1 expression levels remained significantly increased compared to those of other groups (Figure 4D).